TheRonzor/Streamlit_Football_Example/README.md

 ### Other files and directories:

-- UsageExamples_Data.ipynb: Simple examples working with the database
+- **UsageExamples_Data.ipynb**: Simple examples working with the database and a simple random data generator
-- UsageExamples_Viz.ipynb: Simple examples working with the visualization
+- **UsageExamples_Viz.ipynb**: Simple examples working with the visualization
-- data/ : A directory containing the data and database
+- **data/** : A directory containing the data and database
-- src/: A directory containing the code that makes stuff work.
+- **src/**: A directory containing the code that makes stuff work.
 Keep it out of the main directory so we don't confuse people.